aparkgh/aparkgh/README.md

 ### 🚀 Currently Working On:
 - Programming my own snake game using an Arduino Pro Mini, an LED matrix display and a controller
 - Creating a small travel website in HTML/CSS/JavaScript
-- Small projects with VBSCript
+- Small projects with VBScript
 - Digital Music Sequencer (Webapp)
 - ... some secret stuff 👀